Aleksey Igudesman is best known as a violinist, but he also established himself as a composer, conductor, actor and film maker.

 Igudesman & Joo have performed in front of half a million people, alongside rock legends like Simple Minds, Kim Wilde, Sinead O’Connor, Tears for Fears and Robin Gibb from the BeeGees.

-Apart from touring extensively across the world with Igudesman & Joo, he performs in his show “The Cyber Conductor” with Sebastian Gürtler and in his solo show “Fasten Seat Belts”, as well as “MAD – Music & Dance” together with the “chameleon dancer” Manaho Shimokawa and the cellist, singer and violinist Kristina Suklar.
-Igudesman regularly performs in numerous shows with various orchestras, such as the “Vienna and I”, “Waltz of The World”, “The other seasons” or “The music critic” - where he created a sardonic mix of the most evil music critiques of the last centuries written about some of the greatest works of music.
+Apart from touring extensively across the world with Igudesman & Joo, he performs in his show “The Cyber Conductor” with Sebastian Gürtler and in his solo show “Fasten Seat Belts”, as well as “MAD – Music & Dance” together with the “chameleon dancer” Manaho Shimokawa and Kristina Suklar.
+Igudesman regularly performs in numerous shows with various orchestras, such as “Vienna and I”, “Waltz of The World”, “The other seasons” or “The music critic” - where he created a sardonic mix of the most evil music critiques of the last centuries written about some of the greatest works of music.
 Equipped with a frivolous potpourri of musical insults, John Malkovich slips into the role of the evil critic who believes the music of Beethoven, Chopin, Prokofiev and the likes to be weary and dreary.

 Igudesman’s future plans include various endeavours, including the Zurich Tonhalle Orchestra, numerous publications on Universal Edition and Modern Works.
 2018 will also see Igudesman & Joo’s book “How To Save The World” come to light.

 Aleksey Igudesman plays a Santo Serafin 1717 violin, kindly loaned to him by the ERSTE BANK and a bow constructed by modern bow-maker Benoit Rolland.
 His strings of choice are by Thomastik-Infeld.